 Anne Marie enjoys spending time with loved ones, giving back to her community and facilitating groups to find solutions and effect change.

 If given access to just one food on a desert island, Anne Marie would pick: peanut butter.

-If Brenda were stuck on a desert island with access to one food, she says she’d choose: “Watermelon!”
+If stuck on a desert island with unlimited access to one food, Molly would choose her favorite comfort food – cornbread!